-Hull and East Yorkshire Hospitals NHS Trust is helping young people aged 16 to 24 find out more about the 322 different careers on offer in the health service.
+Hull University Teaching Hospitals NHS Trust is helping young people aged 16 to 24 find out more about the 322 different careers on offer in the health service.

 The trust running Hull Royal Infirmary and Castle Hill Hospital has set up three projects to give young people from different backgrounds an insight into opportunities in the NHS.

 Rachael Pearce, the trust’s Senior Patient Experience and Engagement Officer, leads the Young Volunteers scheme, the Young Health Champions and the Pathway to Medicine scheme.

 She said: “The NHS has so much more to offer young people.
 Young people are surprised when they find out about the fantastic opportunities available to them right here on their doorsteps.

 “We can help anyone, from any background, and these schemes are about giving them that introduction and insight into careers they may not have considered in the past for whatever reason.”